 Families

-Children with high body weight are vulnerable to weight bias and weight stigma.
-This means that they may be the target of negative attitudes in the form of stereotypes, prejudice and unfair treatment because of their weight.
-Weight bias can be expressed in different ways, such as verbal comments (e.g., name-calling, derogatory comments, and teasing), physical aggression (e.g., being pushed, shoved, kicked, and bullied), and social exclusion (e.g., being avoided, ignored, and excluded by others).
+Youth and adolescents with high body weight are vulnerable to weight bias and weight stigma.
+Most often, weight stigma in youth is experienced as teasing, bullying, and victimization.
+Weight-based victimization can be take different forms, such as verbal comments (e.g., name-calling, derogatory comments, and teasing), physical aggression (e.g., being pushed, shoved, kicked), cyber-bullying (e.g., bullying on social media platforms), relational victimization (e.g., being the target of rumors) or social exclusion (e.g., being avoided, ignored, and excluded by others).

 Resources